mongodb/specifications/source/initial-dns-seedlist-discovery/initial-dns-seedlist-discovery.md

 ### CNAME not supported

 The use of DNS CNAME records is not supported.
-Clients MUST NOT check for a CNAME record on `{subdomain}.{domainname}`.
+Clients MUST NOT check for a CNAME record on `{hostname}`.
 A system's DNS resolver could transparently handle CNAME, but because of how clients validate records returned from SRV queries, use of CNAME could break validation.
 Seedlist discovery therefore does not recommend or support the use of CNAME records in concert with SRV or TXT records.